a5632645/SimpleOscillor/README.md

 # SimpleOscillor
-# A simple WaveTable oscillor
+# A simple oscillor but not wavetable oscillator